Louise Glück

-Biography
+Life and career

 Early life

 Louise Glück was born in New York City on April 22, 1943.
 She was the elder of two surviving daughters of Daniel Glück, a businessman, and Beatrice Glück (née Grosby), a homemaker.

 Glück's mother was of Russian Jewish descent.
 Her paternal grandparents, Terézia (née Moskovitz) and Henrik Glück, were Hungarian Jews from Érmihályfalva, Bihar County, in what was then the Kingdom of Hungary, Austro-Hungarian Empire (present-day Romania); her grandfather ran a timber company called "Feldmann és Glück".
 They emigrated to the United States in December 1900 and eventually owned a grocery store in New York.
 Glück's father, who was born in the United States, had an ambition to become a writer, but went into business with his brother-in-law.
 Together, they achieved success when they invented the X-Acto knife.
 Glück's mother was a graduate of Wellesley College.
 In her childhood, Glück's parents taught her Greek mythology and classic stories such as the life of Joan of Arc.
 She began to write poetry at an early age.

 As a teenager, Glück developed anorexia nervosa, which became the defining challenge of her late teenage and young adult years.
 She described the illness, in one essay, as the result of an effort to assert her independence from her mother.
 Elsewhere, she connected her illness to the death of an elder sister, an event that occurred before she was born.
 During the fall of her senior year at George W. Hewlett High School, in Hewlett, New York, she began psychoanalytic treatment.
 A few months later, she was taken out of school in order to focus on her rehabilitation, although she still graduated in 1961.
 Of that decision, she wrote, "I understood that at some point I was going to die.
 What I knew more vividly, more viscerally, was that I did not want to die".
 She spent the next seven years in therapy, which she credited with helping her to overcome the illness and teaching her how to think.

 As a result of her condition, Glück did not enroll in college as a full-time student.
 She described her decision to forgo higher education in favor of therapy as necessary: "… my emotional condition, my extreme rigidity of behavior and frantic dependence on ritual made other forms of education impossible".
 Instead, she took a poetry class at Sarah Lawrence College and, from 1963 to 1966, she enrolled in poetry workshops at Columbia University's School of General Studies, which offered courses for non-degree students.
 While there, she studied with Léonie Adams and Stanley Kunitz.
 She credited these teachers as significant mentors in her development as a poet.